 After turning off SmartScreen try to install the application again.
 Disabling SmartScreen can slightly affect your security, but if you have an antivirus you shouldn’t have any problems.

-Solution 14 – Temporary disable your firewall
+Solution 14 – Temporarily disable your firewall

-Firewall is important because it can prevent certain applications from accessing the Internet.
+A firewall is important because it can prevent certain applications from accessing the Internet.
 However, sometimes Windows Firewall can interfere with certain applications and cause this problem to occur.
 If you have problems installing applications because your publisher is blocked, you might want to try disabling your firewall temporarily.
 To do that on Windows 10, follow these steps:

 - Press Windows Key + S and enter firewall.
 Select Windows Firewall from the list.